 SAP Cloud Platform Gamification allows the introduction of gamification concepts to large enterprise systems.
 The platform offers an administration environment for managing and developing game mechanics, web API for easy integration of applications, a suite of widgets, real-time feedback, gamification analytics for continuously improving the game concepts, and Single-sign-on (SSO) support provided by SAP ID Service.

 SAP Cloud Platform Benefits

-First of all, SAP Cloud Platform Gamification offers staple gamification features, such as Points (measurement in an application, where points can be seen as rewards for completed actions), Levels (indication of the proficiency in gaming experience), Badges (a form of the user’s achievement) and Missions (goals of gamification activity).
+- First of all, SAP Cloud Platform Gamification offers staple gamification features, such as Points (measurement in an application, where points can be seen as rewards for completed actions), Levels (indication of the proficiency in gaming experience), Badges (a form of the user’s achievement) and Missions (goals of gamification activity).

-But the key strength of this system is real-time analytics.
+- But the key strength of this system is real-time analytics.
 The SAP platform does not require its users to monitor regularly the achievements of the players and their behavior patterns as it offers deep analytics, thus making the process more efficient and convenient.
 SAP analytics provides the insight and relevant data the user may need to analyze the activities of players.

-It is also important to note a high level of data security of the system upheld within SAP Cloud Platform Gamification.
-The user data are stored in secure SAP data centers around the world where they are protected in multiple ways.
+- It is also important to note a high level of data security of the system upheld within SAP Cloud Platform Gamification.
+The user data are stored in secure SAP data centers around the world, where they are protected in multiple ways.

 The SAP solution uses points as a basis for developing processes and configures everything around them, which developers may find confusing.
-For instance, in the case of running across a fault in the design, the developer can be forced to take a long way back in order to find and fix the mistake.
+For instance, in the case of running across a fault in the design, the developer can be forced to take a long way back to find and fix the mistake.
 A good alternative could be to identify all entities in the platform and create a system of gamification based on it.
 Such a solution can make the process of creating the application easier.